 Motherlands is my fictional memoir, tracing the struggles of three women, over three generations across three continents.
-Resilient in the face of intergenerational difficulties, these women unknowingly limit their life choices.
+Resilient in the face of difficulties inherited through their bloodline, these women unknowingly limit their life choices.
 Inhabited by trauma, their own mothering is profoundly impacted and they often choose survival above truly living their lives.
-Whether because of their sense of shame, numbness or lack of awareness, pervasive layers of silence alienate them and limit their experiences, scattering their sense of self and scattering the families they devote their lives to.
+Whether because of their sense of shame, numbness, or lack of awareness, pervasive layers of silence alienate them and limit their experiences, shattering their sense of self and scattering the families they devote their lives to.

 Ethel is a tiger.
 In her mission to protect her only daughter Margaret, she pushes her into early marriage.
 ‘The ties that strangle’ best describes the events that follow.
 She alienates and manipulates her children’s partners, even her grandchildren.

 Ethel haunts the lives of Margaret and her granddaughter Maggie.
 She is the embodiment of the trauma and damaged mothering that drives this story and these women’s lives.
 This story travels over oceans, moving through abuse and resilience, isolation and connection and finally compassion.

 'Fair Game' in the 2019 WWC anthology.
 Melbourne Writers Group Anthology: A Winter Selection of Short Stories https://www.goodreads.com/book/show/47786753-melbourne-writers-group-anthology

 'Very touching.
 Anyone who has ever come close to such an encounter will relate...Also felt deeply sorry for Sally.
 A really good read' - Amanda Burchell, WWC 9th June, 2019.